SeemBuilds/AutoPrimaryPart-APP-/README.md

         - SelectionDetector automatically detects your selection after looking for specific parts and names.
         - *Example:* You have selected a building that contains parts with “Wall” in their names: Your Selection is likely a building(just a rough example)!
         - By opening the `Customize Detection` panel in `Selection Detector`, you can customize what should be detected or not.
 This may be important if your model includes names or parts, that are also relevant for another Detection.
-        -  *Example:* If you have a character selected, but for some reason it includes parts with "Wall" found in their names, SelectionDetector could specify your Selection as a house and not as character!
+        -  *Example:* If you have a character selected, but for some reason it contains parts with ‘Wall’ in their names, SelectionDetector might incorrectly identify it as a house.

    - **User Info**
      - DATA COLLECTION IS CURRENTLY DISABLED, AS THIS FEATURE IS NOT FULLY DEVELOPED.